-- Medicare Supplement Plan F and Plan N are similar except that Plan F covers your Medicare Part B deductible.
+Medicare Supplement Plan F and Plan N are similar, except Plan F covers your Medicare Part B deductible.
+However, as of January 1, 2020, Plan F is no longer available to new Medicare enrollees.

 Medicare Plan F and Medicare Plan N are two kinds of Medigap plans.
 Medigap is also known as Medicare Supplement Insurance.

-Medigap is supplemental insurance that you may be able to buy from a private insurer.
-Medigap covers some of the expenses that original Medicare doesn’t, such as deductibles, copays, and coinsurance.
+Medigap is supplemental insurance that you can buy from a private insurer.
+Medigap covers some of the expenses that original Medicare doesn’t, such as:

-Plan F and Plan N are both popular Medigap options, but there are very specific differences between the two.
-If you are looking for an option to replace a Medicare F plan, plan N is one to consider.
+Plan F and Plan N are popular Medigap options, but there are very specific differences between them.
+Plan N is one to consider if you are looking for an option to replace a Medigap Plan F.

-If you are looking for a Medigap plan that gives you peace of mind, plus will work within your budget, here’s what you need to know.
+If you are looking for a Medigap plan to give you peace of mind and work within your budget, here’s what you need to know.

-Medigap plans fill in some of the financial, out-of-pocket gaps you’re responsible for if you have original Medicare, which is comprised of Part A and Part B. There are 10 Medigap plans to choose from, although not every plan is available in every area.
+Medigap plans fill in some of the financial, out-of-pocket gaps you’re responsible for if you have Original Medicare (Part A and Part B).
+There are 10 Medigap plans to choose from, although not every plan is available in every area.

 Out-of-pocket gaps can add up.
-For example, original Medicare covers 80 percent of the cost of Medicare-approved medical services.
-Medigap plans can cover all or some of the remaining 20 percent.
+For example, Original Medicare covers 80% of the cost of Medicare-approved medical services.
+Medigap plans can cover all or some of the remaining 20%.

-Medigap plans have different premium costs, depending upon which one you choose.
+Medigap plans have different premium costs, depending upon which you choose.
 They all offer the same basic benefits, although some plans provide more coverage than others.
-In general, Medigap plans cover all or a percentage of:
+Medigap plans cover all or a percentage of:

 - copays